Skip to content

 How quickly can IR firms respond?

-Most established IR firms offer 24-hour emergency response.
-Many can begin remote investigation within 2-4 hours of engagement.
-On-site response typically occurs within 24-48 hours depending on location.
-Retainer clients often receive guaranteed faster response times.
+Most established firms offer 24-hour emergency response, and many begin remote investigation within 2 to 4 hours of engagement.
+On-site response usually follows within 24 to 48 hours.
+Retainer clients generally get guaranteed faster response times.

 What should I do first during a breach?

-In the first 4 hours: 1) Isolate affected systems from the network (do not turn off or delete), 2) Preserve all logs and evidence, 3) Activate your incident response team, 4) Contact legal counsel, 5) Engage an external IR firm if you lack internal expertise.
+In the first four hours: isolate affected systems without powering them off or deleting anything, preserve all logs and evidence, activate your response team, contact legal counsel, and engage an external IR firm if you lack in-house forensics.
 Do not attempt to clean or remediate systems before forensic analysis.

 When am I legally required to report a breach?

-Notification timelines vary by regulation: GDPR requires notification within 72 hours, HIPAA within 60 days (or immediately if 500+ affected), CCPA "without unreasonable delay," and various state laws have specific requirements.
-Consult legal counsel immediately to determine your specific obligations based on data types and jurisdictions.
+Deadlines vary by regulation: GDPR requires notification within 72 hours, HIPAA within 60 days (sooner for 500+ affected individuals), and CCPA “without unreasonable delay.”
+Many U.S. states add their own rules.
+Confirm your specific obligations with legal counsel based on the data and jurisdictions involved.